Alibaba's Tsai in deal for stake in NBA's Brooklyn Nets

-NEW YORK (Reuters) - Joseph Tsai, vice chairman of Chinese internet conglomerate Alibaba Group Holding Ltd, has struck a deal to buy a 49 percent stake in the Brooklyn Nets of the National Basketball Association, according to two sources familiar with the matter.
+NEW YORK, Oct 27 (Reuters) - Joseph Tsai, vice chairman of Chinese internet conglomerate Alibaba Group Holding Ltd , has struck a deal to buy a 49 percent stake in the Brooklyn Nets of the National Basketball Association, according to two sources familiar with the matter.

 Reuters reported this month that Tsai was in advanced talks to buy a stake in the Nets, which Tsai subsequently denied.

-The deal values the U.S. basketball team at around $2.3 billion(£1.75 billion), the sources, who declined to speak for attribution because they are not permitted to speak to the press, said.
+The deal values the U.S. basketball team at around $2.3 billion, the sources, who declined to speak for attribution because they are not permitted to speak to the press, said.

-Under the terms of the deal, Tsai would have the option to buy a controlling interest in the next few years, the sources said.
+Under the terms of the deal, Tsai would have the option to buy a controlling interest in the team in a few years, the sources said.

 A deal would make the Brooklyn Nets the second NBA team to be worth more than $2 billion, demonstrating the increasing value of these teams as TV networks and advertisers pour money into live sports.

-As more viewers choose to watch their favourite shows “on demand,” live sports still drive people to watch the games in real time - which is valued by advertisers who have time-sensitive promotions.
+As more viewers choose to watch their favorite shows “on demand,” live sports still drive people to watch the games in real time - which is valued by advertisers who have time-sensitive promotions.